RamsesDutch/RamsesDutch.github.io/_posts/2025-07-18-password-generator.md

 Add this project to your personal GitHub and tag with #cli-tool, #infosec

-You can also create a README for GitHub based on this post, or use a starter template like this one to speed up the process.
+You can also create a README.md for GitHub based on this post, or use a starter template to speed up the process.

 Final Thoughts
 This project was a great opportunity to combine core cybersecurity principles with practical scripting.
 Developing tools like this not only streamlines secure workflows but also demonstrates technical initiative—something that’s essential in the cybersecurity field.